 A Break in History Lessons

 Hoi An has some of the finest architecture in Vietnam, thanks to the cooperation of both side, Hoi An was barely touched in the American War and therefore still stands in its former splendour.
 Having visited the Japanese Covered Bridge in the morning, along with the Chinese Assembly Halls and two of the ancient merchant houses we had reached the point where we needed a break in history lessons and wanted to get a feel for current life in the city.
-However, before going to the local markets we wanted to take in the Quan Cong Temple, which was conveniently located just at the top of the Food Market Hall.
+However, before were going to discover the local markets we wanted to take in the Quan Cong Temple, which was conveniently located just at the top of the Food Market Hall.

 The small Quan Cong Temple